What life was like for workhouse inmates

-At one time my father was the 'labour master' at the Edmonton workhouse in Silver Street, but he didn't speak about his work much.
-He did say that the life of the inmates was very harsh and that the food was very basic indeed.
+I know something of what life was like in the workhouse because my grandfather was the labour master at the Edmonton workhouse.
+Although he didn't speak about his work much, he did say that the life of the inmates was very harsh and that the food was very basic indeed.
 The idea was to discourage people from going there to live off charity - although doubtless cost had much to do with it as workhouses were funded by the parish.

-The men were given some tobacco once a week as a treat, which seems rather strange in the circumstances.
+In the Edmonton workhouse the men were given some tobacco once a week as a treat, which seems rather strange from the viewpoint of today.

 In June 1930, my mother put my brother, my sister and me into the workhouse at Bishop's Castle.
 I was three years old; my brother was 13 months older and my sister was just a baby.
 We were to remain there until the following year.